I was recently at an event with kids and what passed the time was listening to their parents comment on the children.

 Fast forward to grownup time when the parents were typing away on their cellphones, seemingly uninterested in what the kids were doing.
 At one point two adults did chime in (the dad of the number-mixer-upper and the mom of the calendar kid) to mock their children, roll their eyes and blame the school system.

 Based on their words (and actions) they seem to rely on schools to educate their kids while providing no coaching at home.
 Actually, cancel that: the kids were proficient in iPhone and iPad.

 But if I were the parent I would insist my kid knows basic numbers, months of the year, days of the week and other common knowledge pieces before sitting with an electronic device for hours on end.
 Sure, you could argue there are games and apps that teach a kid but why not spend that quality one-on-one time face to face with a child rather than relying on something else to teach him or her?

-I’ll admit that I found studying Shakespeare and poetry in high school was boring as hell and hasn’t served any purpose for me 16 years since graduating.
+I’ll admit that studying Shakespeare and poetry in high school was boring as hell and hasn’t served any purpose for me 17 years after graduation.

 It’s one thing to have your kid involved in every extra-curricular activity known to man (which seems to be quite common these days) but social interactions and physical activity are only part of the learning.
 Sure, you can be thrilled with your kid who’s a star athlete but how proud will you be if someone trips him up with a trick question like, “What month comes after April?”